Character AI Ban 2026: Rules, Lawsuits & Timeline Explained

 What is a parasocial relationship?

 A parasocial relationship is a one-sided psychological bond formed by a person with a media figure or a fictional AI character.
-These bonds can become pathologically intense with chatbots due to their personalized, 24/7 availability.
+These bonds can become pathologically intense with chatbots due to their personalized, agreeable, and 24/7 availability.

 Cuts editing time by 70%.
 Features text-based editing, Studio Sound AI, and screen recording.
 Try Descript - AI Video Editing Tool.
 Try it free.